BigManzai/opensim-ossl-example-scripts/README.md

 # opensim ossl example scripts for OpenSim 0.9.2.0 Dev

-OpenSimulator OSSL examples as they can be seen on the OpenSimulator wiki.
+OpenSimulator OSSL examples as they can be seen on the OpenSimulator wiki http://opensimulator.org/wiki/Category:OSSL_Functions

 This is already functional.